DavidIngraham/mavcot/README.md

 # MAVCOT
-Publishes Cursor on Target events from a MAVLINK feed
+Publishes Cursor on Target events from a MAVLINK feed via UDP